skillrepos/copilot-hands-on/labs.md

 ```
 Take a look at the new workflow and related notes.
 By adding more and more specifics to our prompt we were able to get a more comprehensive **GitHub Actions** workflow and, we did not have to break our flow, leave the IDE and go to the GitHub Marketplace to figure out which Actions to use.

 Now that we have this workflow, we can ask GitHub Copilot to insert the suggested workflow into a new file in our workspace.
-To do this you would hover over the top of the suggestion the, click on the `...` and select `Insert into New File`.
+To do this you would hover over the top of the suggestion, click on the `...` and select `Insert into New File`.
 You may also want to copy the related notes from that chat window and paste those into your planning and tracking tool (e.g. **GitHub Issues and Projects**, Jira, Azure Boards, etc.).

 ![Generate a GitHub Actions Workflow](./images/pic011.png?raw=true "Generate a GitHub Actions Workflow")